Most Common Diseases & Treatments

-Treatment: We use Excenel RTU it works fast and has a low withdrawl period on meat and can be stored on the shelf for a long time.
+Treatment: We use nuflor it works fast.
+Generally need to do three treatments 48hrs apart.
 It is expensive but very effective.
 The thing with pneumonia you don't have time to wait it comes on very quickly.
-Depending on the size of the animal usually a dose of around 1cc per 25 to 30lbs of goat is what I give....
-So a mature doe would be treated with around 5cc and a kid 1 or 2cc per treatment.
-The first day or two depending on how the goat responds I give a dose AM and PM.
-Then once a day for usually 3 to 5 days.
+Depending on the size of the animal usually a dose of 6ml per 100lbs around 1cc per 16.5lbs of goat is what I give.
 I have also given goats children's cold medicine to help with the congestion.
 The same dosage I would give a child by estimated weight.

 Symptoms: Usually seen in very young kids just starting to eat feeds, but can happen to older animals as well not as common they generally develop an immunity to it.
 Diarrhea with blood and/or mucus, not eating well, bloaty belly poor looking coat. (these symptoms can be very similar for worm infestation as well) If they get hit with coccidiosis or a heavy worm load and are not treated quickly enough they never do well afterwards the damage is done.